-8 Lifestyle Blogs You Should Be Reading In Your 20s
+8 Amazing Lifestyle Blogs You Should Be Reading In Your 20s

-Funny enough, it was other blogs that thought me how to create and write a blog.
+Funny enough, it was other blogs that taught me how to create and write a blog.
 I analysed the pages and images and highlighted both the things I liked and the ones I didn’t necessarily appreciate.
-I began to read more and more web pages and I went on random searches for new bloggers and writers.
-So, if you are getting into blogging or would like to read a bit more, I have compiled a list of a few below that I feel you should keep tabs on this year.
+I began to read more and more lifestyle blogs, and I went on random searches for new bloggers and writers.
+So, if you are getting into blogging or would like to read more lifestyle blogs, start here.
+I have compiled a list of lifestyle blogs below that I feel you should keep tabs on this year.
+Let’s begin…

 The Little Plum.

-I feel like this one is my absolute favourites on the list – period.
-Chloe Plumsted, the writer of The Little Plum, does it absolutely right in my opinion.
+I feel like this one is my absolute favourite out of the lifestyle blogs on the list – period.
+Chloe Plumstead, the writer of The Little Plum, does it absolutely right in my opinion.
 From aesthetics down to imagery, her blog looks pretty cohesive when you look at the big picture, but when you zoom in to actually read her writing, that’s where the silver lining really is.

 She tackles all the awkward and embarrassing things you probably think about more often than you’d like to admit, but the best part of everything is she puts you in all the pictures she wants you to see.